Why You are Trapped In An Online Echo Chamber and What To Do About It

 1) Be open to all of your opinions changing.

-2) Seek out contrary opinions – Listen to their reasons and don’t reflexively counter them.
+2) Seek out contrary opinions, listen to their reasons and don’t reflexively counter them.

-3) Empathise with others – Work out why they hold their views and consider what would have to happen for you to hold their views.
+3) Empathise with others, work out why they hold their views and consider what would have to happen for you to hold their views.

-4) Read widely – Both on the topic and off topic.
+4) Read widely, both on the topic and off topic.
 Reading gives you access to the thought processes of other people and thus can significantly expand your consciousness.

-5) Play devil’s advocate – By attempting to convincingly argue for the counter point, you are forced to see the issue from another perspective.
+5) Play devil’s advocate, by attempting to convincingly argue for the counter point, you are forced to see the issue from another perspective.

 This results in the ‘othered group’ becoming ignored, despised and mistreated.
-If you believe that all MRAs or Feminists are wrong as a matter of fact.
-That they should be censored, trolled, abused or ignored, then it is not much of a step to see each individual of that group as deserving of such treatment – regardless of anything other than their adherence to that group.
+If you believe that all MRAs or Feminists are wrong as a matter of fact; that they should be censored, trolled, abused or ignored, then it is not much of a step to see each individual of that group as deserving of such treatment, regardless of anything other than their adherence to that group.

-At best, you are depriving yourself of a potentially opinion changing debate.
-But at worst, you may be heading down a slippery slope that has in the past, ultimately resulted in societal condemnation and extermination.
+At best, when you are othering others, you are depriving yourself of a potentially opinion changing debate.
+But at worst, you may be heading down a slippery slope that has in the past ultimately resulted in societal condemnation and extermination.
+If we don’t take steps to rid ourselves of group think, we may end up losing our ability to discern nuance.
+If you regularly challenge your core beliefs, you will either learn they are wrong, or make them stronger.
+Either way, you will grow.

 Zachary Phillips